 This post is a follow-up to More on Safety in Children’s Ministry – Part 1, where we covered the following areas that may require revisited safety conversations inside the church:

-For events that involve a high number of new faces (such as vacation Bible school), good check-out practices are crucial.
-For churches lacking sophisticated security software systems, consider requiring adults who check-in a child to provide the name in writing of the adult authorized to pick up the child.
-At the end of programming, when the named adult comes to pick up the child, the church may require the person to show a government issued I.D. that matches the name provided on the list for check-out.
-This system is used in my county’s government sponsored summer day camps.
+For events involving a high number of new faces (such as Vacation Bible School), good checkout practices are crucial.
+For churches lacking a sophisticated security software system, consider requiring the person checking in a child to provide the name in writing of the authorized adult who will be picking up the child at check-out.
+Then during check-out, require the person to display an ID while a children’s ministry team member verifies it matches the name provided on the checkout list.

 Transitions and Taking Children outside of Classrooms

 Taking children to different environments for the Bible presentation, music, and gross motor play are all fantastic ways to manage a children’s ministry.
 However, transitions need to be carefully orchestrated so that ample volunteers are visually tracking each child on the journey between settings.
 This sounds so common sense but I have seen situations where only one or two adults accompanied a large number of small children or students with special needs through the twists and turns of a large church campus.
 One or two volunteers may elect to stay behind to prepare for the next activity but it is better if all volunteers help with the transition.
 After participants are settled and stationary in the new environment, then a volunteer may return to their small group environment to complete cleanup.
 In addition, identifying adhesive name tags may be needed in case a wanderer gets separated from the group.
 Providing guide ropes may also assist participants who are distracted during a journey between two environments.